RamyaIIIT/IIITB_4BitRingCounter/README.md

 This project simulates the designed 4 bit ring counter.

 ## Introduction
-Pulse Width Modulation is a famous technique used to create modulated electronic pulses of the desired width.
-The duty cycle is the ratio of how long that PWM signal stays at the high position to the total time period.
+A ring counter is a digital sequential circuit that recirculates the same data throughout the circuit.
+It is one of the applications of shift register.
 <p align="center">
   <img width="800" height="500" src="/Images/pwm.jpeg">
 </p>